ambiso/rayon_bug_mwe/README.md

 This repo demonstrates a potential bug in the rayon rust library.

-When running a long running computation sometimes less than the number of cores are being used to perform the computation.
+When running a long-running computation concurrently sometimes less than the number of cores are being used to perform the computation.

-Most easily reproducible on a system with many cores (>= 96).
+Most easily reproducible with many threads:

-But sometimes (~30%) also works on a system with 8 cores:

 ```
-$ cargo run --release
+$ RAYON_NUM_THREADS=96 cargo run --release
-    Finished release [optimized] target(s) in 0.05s
+    Finished release [optimized] target(s) in 0.03s
      Running `target/release/rayon_bug`
+Iterating over 96 items
+Expecting to run 96 threads
 Running: 1
 Running: 2
 Running: 3